russmatney/blog/_posts/techsposure/2015-04-16-what-i-am-using-aws-lambda-for.md

   - [mp4s-to-timelapse](https://github.com/russmatney/lambda-mp4s-to-timelapse)
   - [upload-to-vimeo](https://github.com/russmatney/lambda-upload-to-vimeo)

-Create-timelapse is something of an orchestrator;
+`create-timelapse` is something of an orchestrator;
-it defines the interface for external consumers of this service and it manages the flow of the whole process, invoking the other lambda functions when the time is right.
+it defines the interface for external consumers of this service, and it manages the flow of the whole process, invoking the other lambda functions when the time is right.

-Accomplishing this is somewhat complicated because of Lambda's 60 second limitation – create-timelapse gets it done by incrementing a timer and invoking itself again after 45 seconds.
+Accomplishing this is somewhat complicated because of Lambda's 60 second limitation – `create-timelapse` gets it done by incrementing a timer and invoking itself again after 45 seconds.
 There is potential for more efficiency here, perhaps with an external data store, or something like AWS's `waitFor()`.